-The table below summarises the impact of increases/decreases from the Fund's underlying investments on the Fund's net assets attributable to the unitholders as at 31 Dec 20CY and 31 Dec 20PY.
+The table below summarises the impact of increases/decreases from the Fund's underlying investments on the Fund's net assets attributable to the unitholders/shareholders as at 31 Dec 20CY and 31 Dec 20PY.
 The analysis was based on the assumptions that the index components within the benchmark index increased/decreased by a reasonable possible shift, with all variables held constant and that the fair value of the Fund's investments moved according to the beta.

-Impact of 10% (20PY: 5% movement in benchmark of net assets attributable to the unitholders
+Impact of 10% (20PY: 5%) movement in benchmark on net assets attributable to the unitholders/shareholders ii.
+Interest rate risk

-Benchmark Beta for 20CY / 20PY 20CY 20PY
+Beta for

-S\$000 S\$000
+Benchmark 20CY/20PY 20CY S\$000 20PY S\$000

-Similarly Index Fund 1.5/1.3 4,000 1,680
+Similarly Index Fund 1.5/1.3 4.000 1.680